USAA vs. GEICO Car Insurance

 Has higher average rates for most military drivers

-- Most military drivers thanks to its low average rates
+- You’re a military driver with access to its low average rates

-- Those who would prefer not to go through a membership process
+- You prefer not to go through a membership process

 USAA wins against GEICO when it comes to cost, offering lower average rates across the board for various driver profiles.
 While GEICO’s average rates are higher, military members may find lower rates with the provider’s extensive discounts.